ohfunc/ohfunc.github.io/content/posts/debugging-me-part-1.md

 of one of my mentors, and wanted a place to dump my thoughts on the book.
 This is that place.
 The content here is fairly personal, with most of the things revolving around *me*, but hopefully they may serve some use to others as well.
 So, without further ado let's dive into the content of the book.
-This first part covers HRT, the main theme of the book.
 Part 2 will go over team culture, and part 3 will focus on engineering vs operations.

 ## HRT